swedenconnect/technical-framework/ELN-0603 - Registry for Identifiers.md

     id-ce-authContext  OBJECT IDENTIFIER ::= { id-ce 1 }    -- Auth context extension used in RFC 7773
     id-ce-svt          OBJECT IDENTIFIER ::= { id-ce 2 }    -- Signature Validation Token extension

 > 1. The OID 1.2.752.201 was assigned to the Swedish E-identification board.
-This organization is overtaken by the Swedish Agency for Digitization who uses this OID arc for the Sweden Connect technical framework.
+This organisation is overtaken by the Swedish Agency for Digital Government who uses this OID arc for the Sweden Connect technical framework.

 <a name="references"></a>
 ## 4. References